executiveland

 • What leaders can learn about purpose and clarity from political campaigns

-MARY DRAVES: Former Dow CSO and Congressional Candidate -
+MARY DRAVES: Former Dow CSO and Congressional Candidate - Leading with Humanity

-amazon musicappleSPOTIFY
+amazon musicSPOTIFYapple

 In this episode of Executiveland, Elizabeth Freedman shares a framework for leaders who want to make 2026 an impactful year for their business.
 She introduces “The Matters Model,” a simple tool drawn from years of coaching senior leaders, and explains how the most effective executives align their work to what matters most at the enterprise level.
 Elizabeth breaks down why even high-performing leaders can miss the mark on impact and what to do instead.